The History of St. James School, 1846 – Present

 1970 – 2000: As companies fail and jobs are lost, an uncertain future unfolds for what was once a thriving economic hub.
 Driven by job losses and racial tension, thousands of mostly white residents abandon the neighborhood and move to the suburbs.
 No other neighborhood in the city of Philadelphia experiences such a severe loss of population during this time.

 2006: The St. James the Less congregation leaves the Episcopal church, and the property is left vacant.
 With its gates now locked, the 6-acre campus becomes what neighbors call “the darkest spot of the neighborhood.”
-Allegheny West suffers from poverty, unemployment, illicit drugs, gun violence and failing public schools.

 The Future Begins to Brighten